Why Do I Either Explode or Shut Down Emotionally? Understanding regulation.

 Think of emotions like a compass.
 If you only know how to feel anger, it’s like having only one direction on the map.
 You lose access to sadness, fear, joy, connection, and a fuller emotional range.

-Numbing emotions doesn’t just numb the difficult ones, it numbs the positive ones too.
+Numbing emotions doesn’t just numb the difficult ones; it numbs the positive ones too.
 Learning to feel again can bring more color, meaning, and connection into life.
 Emotional regulation isn’t about suppressing feelings or becoming perfectly calm.
 It’s about expanding your capacity to feel, understand, and communicate what’s happening inside.

 Like any skill, it develops through practice, patience, and often support.